ljw1004/csharpspec/csharp/classes.md

 When a method declaration includes an `extern` modifier, that method is said to be an ***external method***.
 External methods are implemented externally, typically using a language other than C#.
 Because an external method declaration provides no actual implementation, the *method_body* of an external method simply consists of a semicolon.
 An external method may not be generic.

-The `extern` modifier is typically used in conjunction with a `DllImport` attribute (§17.5.1), allowing external methods to be implemented by DLLs (Dynamic Link Libraries).
+The `extern` modifier is typically used in conjunction with a `DllImport` attribute ([Interoperation with COM and Win32 components](attributes.md#interoperation-with-com-and-win32-components)), allowing external methods to be implemented by DLLs (Dynamic Link Libraries).
 The execution environment may support other mechanisms whereby implementations of external methods can be provided.

 When an external method includes a `DllImport` attribute, the method declaration must also include a `static` modifier.
 This example demonstrates the use of the `extern` modifier and the `DllImport` attribute:
 ```csharp